 Our compliance program emphasizes security and inventory control to ensure strict monitoring of cannabis and inventory from delivery by a licensed distributor to sale or disposal.
-Only authorized, properly trained employees are allowed to access our computerized seed-to-sale system.
+Only authorized, properly trained employees are allowed to access the Company's computerized seed-to-sale system.